AlessandroCarboni777/Cena-Filosofi/README.md

 # Cena-Filosofi
-Progetto Sistemi Operativi Carboni Alessandro (Matricola: 342254) 2023
+Progetto Sistemi Operativi Carboni Alessandro (Matricola: 342254) A.A 2022/2023.